 Call for Abstract

-7th International Public Health and Community Nursing Conference, will be organized around the theme “Public Health Nursing Today for a Healthier Tomorrow”
+7th International Conference on Public Health and Nursing, will be organized around the theme “Focusing on Global Outbreaks and Upgrades towards Public Health and Nursing”

 Public Health Nursing 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Public Health Nursing 2018

 Submit your abstract to any of the mentioned tracks.